DS-100/sp24/gradproject.md

   - Descriptions of your figures.
 Takeaways from the figures.
   - These figures must be of good quality (i.e. they must include axes, titles, labels, etc.) and they must be relevant to your proposed analysis.

-Concretely, here's the minimal requirements for EDA for each project.
+Concretely, here are the minimal requirements for EDA for each project.
+Using your knowledge from Data 200, what would be appropriate data visualizations?
 You are welcome to do more than the minimal requirements.
 - **Computer Vision**:
-  - Number of images per disaster (bar plot).
+  - Number of images per disaster.
-  - Image sizes in each dataset (histogram, log scale).
+  - Image sizes in each dataset.
 Should ideally observe large variance in sizes, but similar distribution for each disaster.
-  - Damage labels (count plot).
+  - Damage labels.
 Should observe imbalances in the labels.
-  - (Open ended) Visualize distribution of color for different disasters.
+  - (Open-ended) Visualize the distribution of color for different disasters.
-  - (Open ended) Convey that the distributions are “separable” somehow.
+  - (Open-ended) Convey that the distributions are “separable” somehow.
 - **Natural Language Processing**:
-  - Ranking of the model based on their win rate or ELO ratings (bar plot).
+  - Ranking of the model based on their win rate or ELO ratings.
   - Distribution of the prompt and response length.
   - Hardness score distribution and its correlation with the models (e.g. GPT4 wins on hardest prompts).
-  - (Open ended) Visualize the "variance" in model performance (see [LMSys Leaderboard](https://huggingface.co/spaces/lmsys/chatbot-arena-leaderboard) for an example).
+  - (Open-ended) Visualize the "variance" in model performance (see [LMSys Leaderboard](https://huggingface.co/spaces/lmsys/chatbot-arena-leaderboard) for an example).
-  - (Open ended) Explore the prompt topics in the dataset (topic modeling).
+  - (Open-ended) Explore the prompt topics in the dataset (topic modeling).

 Every member of the group also needs to submit the internal peer review [form](https://forms.gle/NgERYS9bd1U29Xur5){:target="_blank"} for this checkpoint.
 This form is intended to record your and your group members' progress in the project.
 The records will be confidential to the teaching staff and will not be shared with other students.